Migraine and headaches: nature and symptom picture

 Small structures of the brain may have areas in which you can avoid the blood-brain barrier .
 These structures would be in the circumventricular organs.
 Specifically around the third and fourth ventricles, which are richly vascularised, which are exposed to large amounts of substances circulating blood cells, such as histamine and other Biogenic Amines from the circulation.

-Location of histamine and its relationship with migraine and other vascular headaches.
+Location of histamine and its relationship with migraine and headaches.

 The histamine penetrates with difficulty from the bloodstream into the brain structures, and when it does its cumulative effects produce the crisis of migraine and other vascular headaches.